How much are Sellers’ Closing Costs to Sell a Home in Oregon?

 The seller pays for the title insurance closing cost.

-A home seller has to pay for the title insurance cost, title insurance being that policy purchased to protect the buyer from a false or hidden seller.
-Title insurance covers the passing of ownership to the buyer and by Oregon state law, is paid for by the seller.
+A home seller has to pay for the bulk of title insurance cost.
+Title insurance is the policy purchased to protect the buyer from a false or hidden seller, essentially ensuring that the person selling the home is legally allowed to sell the home.
+Title insurance covers the passing of ownership to the buyer, and by Oregon state law, is paid for by the seller.
 Title insurance rates change, but a rough estimate for today is about $1350 for a $500,000 home.
 The price goes down if the home sales price is less and up if it is more.
 It is my understanding based on industry experience that this title insurance cost cannot be passed on to the buyer.

 The seller pays for half of the escrow closing cost.

 In addition to paying for title insurance, the seller typically pays for half of the escrow cost and the buyer pays for the other half.
 An example rate for today would be an $850 escrow fee to the seller for a $500,000 home.
 The buyer would also be paying $850, but separately.
 It is my understanding that the buyer could force the seller to pay for all of the escrow closing costs, but this is basically unheard of.
-Traditionally everyone in Oregon splits it down the middle.
+Traditionally everyone in Oregon splits the escrow cost down the middle.
 Here is a current escrow formula that is subject to change = Escrow Fee is $1 per $1000 plus $1200 split 50/50 between buyer and seller.
+Learn more about escrow here.

 The seller pays a closing cost fee to close out each lien on the home.

 A mortgage is a lien, but there could be a number of other types of liens on a home.
-The seller has to pay about $200 a lien to get them removed.
+It is the seller’s responsibility to have liens removed from the home they are selling.
+The seller has to pay about $200 per lien to get them removed.
 So someone with a first and second mortgage and a home equity line on their home would pay $600 in closing costs to get all three liens released prior to close.
+This ensures that the buyer can receive a clean title and deed once they are transferred.
+Other types of liens include tax liens, mechanics liens, or judgement liens.
+Any existing liens on a property must be removed for the sale to be finalized.

 The seller pays the local government to record the sale.